pedros80/yachunt/README.md

 python/pygame duck hunt clone.

--To play:
+### To play:

-run the above command then,
+`python yachunt.py` then

-select your weapon by pressing a) or b),
+- select your weapon by pressing a) or b),

-view high score table by pressing c),
+- view high score table by pressing c),

-or read instructions by pressing d).
+- or read instructions by pressing d).

 (or find the hidden weapon and use that...)